CONDITIONS

 Complications of Untreated Fibroids

-• Anemia: Heavy menstrual bleeding caused by fibroids can lead to anemia, a condition characterized by a deficiency of red blood cells.
-This can result in fatigue, weakness, and other health issues.
+Anaemia: Heavy menstrual bleeding caused by fibroids can lead to anaemia, a condition where there is a deficiency of red blood cells.
+This can cause fatigue, weakness and other health issues.* Severe Symptoms: Untreated fibroids can cause severe symptoms like intense pelvic pain, heavy bleeding and frequent urination.
+These symptoms can disrupt daily life and need medical attention.

-• Uterine Rupture: In rare cases, large fibroids can cause the uterus to rupture during pregnancy or delivery, posing a serious risk to both mother and baby.
+Uterine Rupture: In rare cases large fibroids can cause the uterus to rupture during pregnancy or delivery posing a serious risk to both mother and baby.

 Treatment Options for Fibroids